fastify/fastify-cli/templates/app/routes/README.md

-# Services Folder
+# Routes Folder

-Services define routes within your application.
+Routes define routes within your application.
 Fastify provides an easy path to a microservice architecture, in the future you might want to independently deploy some of those.

-In this folder you should define all the services that define the routes of your web application.
+In this folder you should define all the routes that define the endpoints of your web application.
 Each service is a [Fastify
 plugin](https://www.fastify.io/docs/latest/Plugins/), it is